peteruhnak/IconFactory/repository/ConfigurationOfIconFactory.package/ConfigurationOfIconFactory.class/README.md

-I am a configuration for IconFactory https://github.com/peteruhnak/IconFactory
+I am a configuration for https://github.com/peteruhnak/IconFactory